VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 > Please note, data delay is inevitable in distributed systems.
 And it is better to account for it instead of ignoring.

-By default, recently written samples to VictoriaMetrics aren't visible for queries for up to 30s (see `-search.latencyOffset` command-line flag at vmselect, and it can be overridden by adding `latency_offset` to group's params).
-Such delay is needed to eliminate risk of incomplete data on the moment of querying, since metrics collectors won't be able to deliver the data in time.
+By default, recently written samples to VictoriaMetrics [aren't visible for queries](https://docs.victoriametrics.com/keyConcepts.html#query-latency) for up to 30s (see `-search.latencyOffset` command-line flag at vmselect).
+Such delay is needed to eliminate risk of incomplete data on the moment of querying, due to chance that metrics collectors won't be able to deliver that data in time.
 To compensate the latency in timestamps for produced evaluation results, `-rule.evalDelay` is also set to 30s by default.
-If you changed the `-search.latencyOffset`(cmd-line flag configured for VictoriaMetrics single-node or vmselect) value and observed a delay in timestamps for produced evaluation results, try changing `-rule.evalDelay` equal to `-search.latencyOffset`.
+If you changed the `-search.latencyOffset` (cmd-line flag configured for VictoriaMetrics single-node or vmselect) value or specified custom  `latency_offset` param via [Group](#groups) and observed a delay in timestamps for produced evaluation results - try changing `-rule.evalDelay` equal to `-search.latencyOffset`.

 ### Alerts state